Jesuit Terms T

 American Jesuit; teacher, mentor, and author

-George W. Traub, SJ, has spent nearly 25 years fostering a greater understanding of Jesuit mission and identity and has spent more than 35 years in Jesuit education.
-Currently he is Executive Director of the Center for Mission and Identity at Xavier University.
-He is the author of An Ignatian Spirituality Reader (Loyola Press), A Jesuit Education Reader (Loyola Press), and Do You Speak Ignatian?.
-He is also the author of much of "Jesuit A to Z" including the 60 Jesuit biographies here on Jesuit Resource.
+George W. Traub, SJ, has spent 25 years fostering a greater understanding of Jesuit mission and identity and has spent more than 35 years in Jesuit education.
+Currently he is Jesuit Scholar in the Center for Mission and Identity at Xavier University.
+He is the editor of An Ignatian Spirituality Reader (Loyola Press) and A Jesuit Education Reader (Loyola Press), and author of the best selling Do You Speak Ignatian?, as well as much of "Jesuit A to Z" including the 60-some Jesuit biographies here on Jesuit Resource.

 Trent, Council of (1545-1563)

 During the Second Vatican Council (1962-1965) and afterwards, one often heard negative reference to the Council of Trent, and that council was certainly different from Vatican II.
-For example, it took place, not in a major city, but in a northern Italian town; its several sessions happened over the course of 18 years; attendance by the bishops was poor—out of a possible total of 700, fewer than 30 were present early on; at best toward the end there were 200; and the three popes who reigned during these years, though absent in Rome, regularly dictated what they wanted it to do.
+For example, it took place, not in a major city, but in a northern Italian town that was part of the Empire; its three sessions happened over the course of 18 years; attendance by the bishops was poor—out of a possible total of 700, fewer than 30 were present at the beginning of the first two sessions; at best toward the end there were 300; and the three popes who reigned during these years, though absent in Rome, regularly dictated what they wanted it to do.

 But in the context of its time—the Protestant Reformation was in high gear—it became a key part of the reform of the Catholic church and set the pattern of early modern Catholicism that would last in many ways unchanged until Vatican II four hundred years later.